 How to grow a wild flower meadow

-Sow the seeds in autumn to re-create the natural beauty of a wildflower meadow in your own garden
+Sow the seeds in spring or autumn to re-create the natural beauty of a wildflower meadow in your own garden

 Where to start

 The best soil for meadow flowers is thin and poor - low in fertility so that competing grasses are kept to a minimum - so if your lawn is stubbornly refusing to take', it could be the best place to try wild flowers instead.

 If a lawn is established, you can't just scatter wild-flower seeds over the top as there won't be enough room among the dense, close-cropped planting for them to germinate and grow.
 However, as long as yours is not a manicured lawn, hasn't been exposed to chemicals or fertilisers, and isn't of a vigorous-growing type such as rye, you may be able to create a small meadow by leaving part of it unmown and letting the grass grow to its natural height, so that any existing wild flowers get a chance to grow alongside it.

 Alternatively, you can grub out patches of lawn, or remove one larger area, and plant the exposed soil with wild flowers and meadow grasses.
 Strip off the turf and the top 6cm of soil, then remove all weeds (including roots) and rake to a fine tilth.
 If the soil is heavy, add horticultural sand to make it finer, which will help seeds to germinate.

 What to grow

 To get an idea of which species will do well in your garden, see what appears naturally and take note of flowers already flourishing in nearby fields and hedgerows so that you can help preserve the local ecology.
 They can be cultivated from seed (which will take a couple of years to reach full flowering glory) or, for faster results, planted as plugs' or pot-grown flowers.